OSchollumQCA/1701QCA-Assessment1/experiments/experiments.md

 #### Reflection ####

-In this experiment, something new to me was or something I learned was (insert something here).
+In this experiment, I've learnt the ability to create a moving and functional fan.

-This experiment could be the basis of a real world application such as (insert something here).
+This experiment could be the basis of a real world application such as a fan for an bedroom, office space etc.

-### Experiment name ###
+### Setting the tone with piezo buzzer ###

 (Replace this with the experiment name)